whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 ### 17 - Build Spiritual Strength with Others

+<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #31<br/>Talk clearly about the kind of friendship you want to have</div>
+</b><div class="rev-act-body">Think about what kind of friendships you want to have.
+Approach someone with whom you want a deep friendship, and ask if they'd like to discuss the sort of relationship you two could have.
+Tell them clearly what you want, such as a friendship where each person can rely on the other to tell the truth, to share, and support each other in hard times.
+Tell them that you're willing to commit to these things -- whatever qualities you choose -- to make this friendship real.
+Ask them what they want in the friendship and how they are willing to show up to make it happen.
+Find common ground, so you're both excited about the quality of friendship you're committing to have with each other.<br/><br/>When you set clear, high standards and meet them, and help each other grow from mistakes, this creates deep trust faster than just "letting the relationship happen."</div></div>

-<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #31<br/>Serve the Earth Together</div>
+<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #32<br/>Serve the Earth Together</div>
 </b><div class="rev-act-body">People can have unity when they all deeply care about the same things.
 This is part of the magic of the Haudenosaunee's Thanksgiving Address (Chapter 11) -- among other things, it's a public statement where they remind themselves of their shared gratitude for the Earth, and how important the Earth is to them.<br/><br/>Build unity with others by caring for the Earth together.
 Whether you're protecting a forest or river from destruction or pollution, or enriching the soil or creating new bird habitat, find a practical way to work with others to give back to the nonhumans who give us humans so much.</div></div>

-<b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #32<br/>Talk clearly about the kind of friendship you want to have</div>
-</b><div class="rev-act-body">Think about what kind of friendship you want to have with others.
-Then approach a friend or acquintance with whom you want a deep friendship, and ask if they'd like to discuss the sort of relationship you two could have.
-Tell them clearly what you want, such as a friendship where each person can rely on the other to tell the truth, to share, and support each other in hard times.
-Tell them that you're willing to commit to these things -- whatever qualities you choose -- to make this friendship real.
-Ask them what they want in the friendship and how they are willing to show up to make it happen.
-Try to find common ground, so you're both excited about the quality of friendship you're committing to have with each other.<br/><br/>When you set clear, high standards and meet them, this creates deep trust faster than just "letting the relationship happen."</div></div>